slachterman-g/caip-tfx/environments/development/caip-notebook/README.md

 https://marketplace.visualstudio.com/items?itemName=ms-vscode-remote.vscode-remote-extensionpack

-7. You can now connect to AI Platform Notebook using SSH tunnel.
+7. You can now connect to AI Platform Notebook using a SSH tunnel.
   - Update the `docker.host` property in your user or workspace `settings.json` as follows
   ```
   "docker.host":"tcp//localhost:23750"